riumusic/A.C.E-Terms/README.md

 All currencies, items, and assets within the Bot are virtual and intended solely for entertainment and roleplay purposes.
 They hold no real-world monetary value.

-# Privacy Policy — ACE Headquarters Bot
+# Privacy Policy — A.C.E Headquarters Bot

-This Privacy Policy explains how ACE Headquarters Bot collects, uses, and protects user information while operating the Service.
+This Privacy Policy explains how A.C.E Headquarters Bot collects, uses, and protects user information while operating the Service.

 By continuing to use the Bot, you agree to the practices described below.